EDG-136/myPath/README.md

 How to Login/Signup
 --
-- First, if user Does not have an account they will need to hit the signup button and input their info like Student ID number Name Username and password
+- First, if the user Does not have an account they will need to hit the signup button and input their info like Student ID number Name Username, and password
 - Once a User sign up they then can sign up with thier username/password they Hit the Sign in Button.

 Camera Movement